This September 2025 trip is full! See the website for available dates.

 The Tash-Rabat region is spectacular.
 High mountains are dotted with Golden Marmots observing the scene from in front of their burrows.
 Shaggy near-wild horses and dark brown/white yak roam the picturesque hills.

 Depending on how cold it is next to the Lake, we’ll enjoy a group dinner in a communal Yurt, and perhaps a night in the Yurt Camp at the high altitude of 3000 m. near the enormous IssyKul Lake, depending on the weather.
-If it is too cold in September for yurt camping, we’ll stay in a special homestay.

 On to Karakol